Sylius/MolliePlugin/README.md

 #### Installation & Build Process

-1. If you are using Sylius version <= 1.11 ensure that Node version 12 is currently used:
+1. Ensure that Node version 14 is currently used:

     ```bash
-    nvm install 12
+    nvm install 14
-    nvm use 12
+    nvm use 14
     ```

-   otherwise Node version 14 should be used.

 1. Install dependencies:
     ```bash